2006 Pacific hurricane season: Hurricane Kristy

 A tropical wave exited western Africa on August 13, which moved across the Atlantic over the next nine days before entering the eastern Pacific.
 After associated convection became better organized, the system developed into Tropical Depression Twelve-E on August 30 about 600 mi southwest of the Baja California peninsula.
 With light wind shear and warm waters, the depression quickly strengthened into Tropical Storm Kristy as thunderstorms increased.
-The small hurricane tracked slowly northwestward at first due to a ridge to its north.
+The small system tracked slowly northwestward at first due to a ridge to its north.
 An eye soon developed, signaling that Kristy intensified into a hurricane early on August 31, about 30 hours after forming.
 Later that day, the hurricane attained peak winds of 80 mph.
 Soon after, wind shear increased due to the outflow of powerful Hurricane John to its east, and Kristy moved into an area of cooler waters and drier air.
 Hurricane forecast models anticipated a Fujiwhara effect, or an orbiting of two tropical cyclones, which would eventually result in Kristy being absorbed by Hurricane John.

 On September 1, Kristy weakened to tropical storm status, by which time the ridge to its north forced the storm southeastward.
 On September 2, the circulation became exposed from the convection, and Kristy fell to tropical depression status.
 Thunderstorms reformed and persisted over the center on the next day.
 Kristy re-attained tropical storm status on September 4, although it soon fell back to tropical depression status.
 Another burst of thunderstorms warranted Kristy being upgraded to tropical storm status again on September 5; by that time, the wind shear decreased and the track moved over warmer waters.
 Kristy turned back to the west, falling again to tropical depression status on September 6, after thunderstorms decreased due to dry air.
 Two days later, it degenerated into a remnant low, which dissipated a day later.
 The remnant disturbance continued westward, and initially Kristy was believed to have developed into Tropical Depression Two-C in the central Pacific Ocean; however, post-season analysis concluded the systems were separate.